daviddetorres/acronimos-para-novatos/README.md

 * WRT: With Respect To
 * WTF: What The Fuck
 * YAML: YAML Ain’t Markup Language
+* YMMV: Your Mileage May Vary (to mean that you understand people may have a different opinion or experience to yours)
 * YRW: You are welcome

 # Abreviaturas